Basics

 In the My Resources section, you can access all available 2D and 3D resources.
 These resources include various elements and components that you can use to design and customize your template.

-Below are the features and interface elements in My Resources:
+Below are the features and interface elements in My Resources

-- Search: You can use the search box in My Resources to perform a fuzzy search for resources based on their names.
+• Search: You can use the search box in My Resources to perform a fuzzy search for resources based on their names.

-- Filter: By selecting tags, you can filter the resources in My Resources to display only those that have the chosen tags.
+• Filter: By selecting tags, you can filter the resources in My Resources to display only those that have the chosen tags.

-allows you to return to the upper level in the path.
+• Storage Path: Shows the storage path of the resource.
+Clicking allows you to return to the upper level in the path.

-allows you to update the resource materials.
+• Refresh: Clicking the refresh button allows you to update the resource materials.
 After uploading new resources, click refresh to view them in My Resources.

 Resource Status:

-- Not Cached: Cloud-based materials have not been cached locally, and the icon appears in gray.
+• Not Cached: Cloud-based materials have not been cached locally, and the icon appears in gray.

-- Downloading: When you click on a not cached material, the download process begins, and the download progress is displayed.
+• Downloading: When you click on a not cached material, the download process begins, and the download progress is displayed.

-- Cached: The icon is lit up, indicating that the material has been fully downloaded and can be directly dragged and dropped into the scene for use.
+• Cached: The icon is lit up, indicating that the material has been fully downloaded and can be directly dragged and dropped into the scene for use.

 Libraries

-The Libraries section contains pre-set digital twin content provided by the system, including pre-defined basic elements such as generators, conveyors, and AGVs (Automated Guided Vehicles).
+The Libraries section contains pre-set digital twin content provided by the system, including pre-defined basic elements such as source, conveyors, and AGVs (Automated Guided Vehicles).
 These pre-set basic elements can be used as templates to help users quickly create complex digital twin templates.

 In addition, the Libraries section also includes built-in system utilities such as subtitles, components, and shapes.
 These utilities enable users to add additional functionality and visual effects to the digital twin during the template editing process, enhancing interactivity and visual appeal.